 - Punitive damages, if appropriate.

-As of this time, there have been no large group settlements involving Viberzi and the potential link to pancreatitis.
+As of this time, there have been no large mass tort settlements involving Viberzi and the potential link to pancreatitis.
 Litigation likes this takes many years to resolve, with teams of lawyers spending millions of dollars trying to determine exactly what occurred, and how it could have been prevented.

 Generally, large groups of settlements do not occur until such time as a few cases are tried before a jury, and the manufacturer is able to more thoroughly understand its financial risk.